ccs-cs1l-f24/lean/WRITEUP.md

 # An Exploration of Interactive Theorem Proving in Lean

 The following writeup is a summary of the progress that I made on exploring the Lean interactive proof verification language.
+Through this quarter I intended to gain familiarity with lean as an interactive theorem prover for mathematical statements, and my goal was to work up to a proof of a substantial theorem in mathematics.
+I ended up proving that there are infinitely many primes.

 ## The Natural Number Game